Everyone knows the Eredivisie is a conveyor belt of great playing talent.

 Left for: FC Twente in 2012

-The Serbian international was a huge success for Groningen, thrilling fans with penetrative wing play and an absolutely absurd amount of creativity.
+The Serbian international was a huge success for Groningen, thrilling fans with penetrative wing play and an absurd amount of creativity.
 In 2010/11, his first season, he finished with a whopping 22 assists, the third-most among all major European leagues (behind just Lionel Messi and Mesut Ozil).

 6. Leandro Bacuna